Jewel Marketing

 I know this might sound like heresy to some of the more SEO-minded among you, but hear me out.
 Long consideration articles (8 min or more) meant to be consumed on the buyer's journey, that are explicitly focused on a product or your brand, may be good candidates for being broken up into shorter standalone articles.

-And if you're wondering why, remember the goal of B2B consideration content generally isn't to rank, it's to win.
+If you're wondering why, remember the goal of B2B consideration content generally isn't to rank, it's to win.
 And winning means letting nothing get in the way of delivering your key messaging, especially not a lot of overlong keyword-stuffed copy.
 You can't bore your prospects into loving you.
 And nobody wants to consume an epic-length sales pitch.

 I'm thinking it's the two shorter, snappier, more focused articles.
 I'm guessing a lot of you would, too.
 But if you still don't believe me, remember how your prospects got here.
 While B2B consideration content can be arrived at via web search, that's usually not how you're supposed to get there.